AdobeDocs/developer-distribute/src/pages/guides/submission/overview.md

 Need any corrections in your publisher profile?

-You have one opportunity to update and submit your publisher profile through [Adobe Developer Distribution](https://developer.adobe.com/distribute/accountProfile).
-Write to ccintrev@adobe.com to update your profile after it is approved.
-Any changes to your publisher profile will need to be submitted for approval again.
+You have one opportunity to update and submit your [publisher profile](https://developer.adobe.com/distribute/accountProfile).
+If you need to make changes after it is approved, contact ccintrev@adobe.com for a second opportunity to update your profile.

 ### Commerce